Palo Alto Networks supports an SD-WAN overlay that provides dynamic, intelligent path selection based on applications, services, and link conditions.

 You may have cloud-based services and instead of having your internet traffic flow from branches to the hub to the cloud, you want the internet traffic to flow directly from branches to the cloud using a directly connected ISP.
 Such access from a branch to the internet is Direct Internet Access (DIA).
 You don’t need to spend your hub bandwidth and money on internet traffic.
 The branch firewall is already doing security, so you don’t need the hub firewall to enforce security on internet traffic.
 Use DIA on branches for SaaS, web browsing, or heavy-bandwidth applications that shouldn’t be backhauled to a hub.
 The following figure illustrates a DIA virtual interface consisting of three links from the branch to the cloud.
 The figure also illustrates a VPN tunnel virtual interface consisting of four links that connect the branch to the hub at the headquarters.

-Link and Firewall Support
+SD-WAN Link and

 Link bundling allows you to group multiple physical links (that different ISPs use to communicate with the same destination) into a virtual SD-WAN interface.
 On the basis of applications and services, the firewall chooses from the links (path selection) for session load sharing and to provide failover protection in the event of a brownout or blackout.
 Thus you are providing the application with the best quality performance.
 The firewall automatically performs session load sharing over the links in a virtual SD-WAN interface to use available bandwidth advantageously.
 An SD-WAN interface must have all of the same type of connection (either DIA or VPN).
 VPN links support the hub-and-spoke topology.